How to Create Engaging and Original Content

 - Provide material in a scannable style using bullet points or numbered lists.

-- Use tables to clearly display complicated material or compare statistics.
+- Use tables to display complicated material or compare statistics.

 Evaluating Content Effectiveness